NicholasMamo/dwarna/README.md

 ### Backups

-Dwarna's `backup.sh` script takes a backup of all the files that are necessary to restore all data.
+Dwarna's `tools/backup.sh` script takes a backup of all the files that are necessary to restore all data.
 To take a backup:

-    chmod +x backup.sh
+    chmod +x tools/backup.sh
-    ./backup.sh
+    ./tools/backup.sh

 By default, the backups are created in the `backups/` directory.
 You can change the destination by using the `-o` argument.
 If the `-z` argument is given, an archive is created from the backup.

-	./backup.sh -o other/folder -z
+	./tools/backup.sh -o other/folder -z

 Backups are separated into folders according to the date when they were taken.
 These directories have the format `yyyymmdd`.